What’s the State of My Website?

-A developer can tell a little bit about the state of your website just by looking at it.
-However, to make an accurate report, an analyst will need to see the code.
-That means he or she will need to have access to the code from the previous developers.
+A developer can tell a bit of the state of your website just by looking at it.
+However, an analyst will need to see the code to make an accurate report.
+That means they will need access to the code from the previous developers.
 It could be stored in a digital repository, or the code might be on the server where the site is running.

 An analyst can spend a few hours browsing the site and code to get a rough idea of the state of the site.
-More time is required to really understand the site and the needs of the customer to provide the most accurate estimate and recommendation for doing an update or a site rewrite (a new website).
+More time is required to really understand the site and the customer’s needs to provide the most accurate estimate and recommendation for doing an update or a site rewrite (a new website).